SabreDevStudio/repo-howto-guide/README.md

 ## Companion Blog Article

 Consider adding a companion [blog article](https://blog.developer.sabre.com/) to a source code repo.
 If you have a sample app the article can take a deeper dive into the technical inner workings.
-Use it to introduce the source code, offer additional context for why choices were made, and point to extended resources.
+Use it to introduce the source code, offer additional context for why choices were made, and point to extended learning resources.

 Here are some popular examples based around Sabre APIs: